 - Add the garlic paste and dried cayenne peppers and sauté for about a minute.

-- Add the tomato, tomato paste and sugar and lower to a light simmer, stirring every few minutes until the liquid from the tomatoes has reduced about halfway.
+- Add the diced apple, diced tomatoes, tomato paste, and sugar and lower to a simmer, stirring every few minutes until the liquid from the tomatoes has reduced about halfway.
+Add the cider and simmer for about 10 minutes.

 Nutrition